primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

   same criteria, even if concurrent transactions have INSERTed or DELETed rows from that table.

-Overall, a higher level of isolation is usually associated with degraded transaction performance, as a database must typically use locks to prevent two transactions from operating on the same data at the same time.
-Historically, locks were the only means available to relational databases in order to achieve this.
+The impact of using a higher level of isolation depends much on the specifics of the database in use.
+Generally, lower levels of isolation are often associated with higher performance and a reduced chance of :term:`deadlocks`.
-However, most modern relational databases employ a concept known as :term:`multi version concurrency control` in order to greatly reduce the need for locking, by assigning to each transaction a unique identifier that is then applied to *copies* of rows created locally to each transaction.
-As a transaction commits its data, it's private copies of rows become the official "rows of record" for the database as a whole.
+Historically, this is due to the fact that a lower level of isolation has less of a need to synchronize concurrent operations using locks.
+However, most modern relational databases employ a concept known as :term:`multi version concurrency control` in order to reduce or eliminate the need for locking, by assigning to each transaction a unique identifier that is then applied to *copies* of rows created locally to each transaction.
+As a transaction commits its data, its private copies of rows become the official "rows of record" for the database as a whole.
+An MVCC scheme may still introduce performance overhead with higher isolation levels, as such systems must monitor and report so-called *serialization failures*, which are the rejection of transactions that conflict with another one executing concurrently.

 .. _durability: